wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =

 = 1.5.8 =
-* Fix: Not more than 10 ads at the same time possible
+* Fix: Not more than 10 adsense ads at the same time possible

 = 1.5.7 =
 * Tweak: Remove external empty quads.css file